liferay/liferay-frontend-projects/projects/npm-tools/packages/npm-scripts/src/typescript/README.md

 We use [TypeScript's](https://www.typescriptlang.org/) [project references feature](https://www.typescriptlang.org/docs/handbook/project-references.html) because it allows us to share type information between projects (corresponding to OSGi modules) without having to perform a global build of all TypeScript in DXP for every change.

-Each project writes out a set of `.d.ts` files and a `tsconfig.tsbuildinfo` file in a `types` directory that sits alongside `src` and should be committed to the repo.
+Each project writes out a set of `.d.ts` files in a `types` directory that sits alongside `src` and should be committed to the repo.
 Any project which wishes to depend on another can use the previously committed type information, thus relying on the other project without needing to build it first.
 This will enable us to preserve fast "local" development inside each project even as the overall amount of TypeScript across the repo grows.

 Note that we use `tsc` (the TypeScript compiler) _only_ for type-checking.
 The actual work of transforming code from `src/` for deployment is done via Babel (which just strips out the TypeScript type annotations without performing any type-checking of its own) or webpack.